 The Indianapolis Colts signed former New England Patriot wide receiver Deion Branch on Monday.
-The Colts play the Patriots on Saturday in the divisional round of the AFC playoffs.
+Ironically the Colts play the Patriots on Saturday in the divisional round of the AFC playoffs.
 Terms of the deal were not revealed.

 The Colts had to make some moves in order for there to be room for Branch.
 Wide receiver Josh Lenz was promoted from the practice squad, defensive tackle Christian Tupou was released from the practice squad, and they put defensive end Fili Moala and cornerback Greg Toler on injured reserve, according to the Chicago Tribune.